-- This is a first come, first serve scholarship so once the Campus limit is attained for the applicable year, this scholarship is not available.
-Students must graduate to remain eligible for the final disbursement - Students must graduate to remain eligible for the final disbursement a.
+- 1. This is a first come, first serve scholarship so once the Campus limit is attained for the applicable year, this scholarship is not available. - 2.
+Students must graduate to remain eligible for the final disbursement - a.
 If a scholarship recipient does not graduate, or withdraws from school, s/he loses continued eligibility and any award amounts not yet disbursed will be cancelled. - Continued eligibility is based on the school's stated attendance requirements and the student maintains a 3.0 GPA for the duration of the scholarship award.
 If attendance requirements and GPA requirements are not met, the remaining balance created due to the loss of scholarship. - a.
 Students who do not meet the Continued Eligibility Requirements outlined above may not re-apply for the scholarship. - 4.
 If approved by WSS Committee and all eligibility requirements remain intact, students who have withdrawn in good standing and subsequently re-enter within 180 days, will have their Working Student scholarship funding reinstated, less any prior disbursements.